 If you’d like to buy a copy of your own, you can…

-And if you missed last month’s, you can get it here…
+And if you missed the last couple, you can get them here…